blazium-engine/blazium-docs/tutorials/best_practices/scenes_versus_scripts.rst

 ---------------

 It *is* possible to completely define a scenes' contents using a script alone.
-This is, in essence, what the Godot Editor does, only in the C++ constructor of its objects.
+This is, in essence, what the Blazium Editor does, only in the C++ constructor of its objects.

 But, choosing which one to use can be a dilemma.
 Creating script instances